 - Christmas Carol Services, with the Cathedral Choir, December 23 and 24 at 6pm.

 - Advent Carol Service, December 2 and 3 at 6 p.m.

 - Christmas by Candlelight, December 15 at 7:30 p.m.
 The boys, girls and men of the Lichfield Cathedral Choir.
 Tickets from the Cathedral Shop or from the event web page.

 - The Festival of Nine Lessons & Carols, 6 p.m.
 December 23 and 24.
 This is a free service.

 - Lincoln Cathedral

-- Benjamin Britten's "A Ceremony of Carols", Saturday December 10 at 2pm and 7pm.
-Book tickets online or from the cathedral shop.
+- Benjamin Britten's "A Ceremony of Carols", Saturday December 5 at 2 p.m. and 7 p.m.
+Book tickets through the Cathedral website.

 - Worcester Cathedral

 - Handel's Messiah, December 8, 7:30 p.m., tickets from the Worcester Festival Choral Society.